 While checking the Kings Dominion’s smartphone application yesterday, I noticed that the park wouldn’t open early today: at 11.30 AM in fact.
 That’s a little strange during the Spring Break rush, but I’m not opposed to sleeping in.
 The late opening time also makes me believe that the park isn’t expecting huge crowds.
 While we arrive at the parking lot, that seems to be true.
 We’re able to park our rental car fairly close to the main entrance and it’s definitely not that busy at the admission gates.
 Kings Dominion welcomes us with International Street, a quite nice area with restaurants and shops.
 This main street is dominated – pun intended – by fountains and a very tall panoramic tower.
 My American fellow visitors call it the Eiffel Tower, but as a European I just don’t believe it.
 That’s because the real Eiffel Tower isn’t blue and normally, there would be pushy people selling keychains and bracelets underneath its pillars.
 Nope, this definitely isn’t the Eiffel Tower.

 There’s one thing I learned at Tokyo DisneySea: volcanco rides can be very cool.
 That’s why we always head to the DisneySea volcano early in the morning to enjoy ‘Journey to the Center of the Earth’.
 I’m happy to notice that Kings Dominion offers a volcano ride as well.
 However, here in Virginia, it’s a rollercoaster instead of a darkride.
 One of the 13 rollercoasters we’ll try to visit today, actually.
 Friends warned me about ridiculously long wait times at that specific ride, so we walk there right after rope drop.
 Unfortunately, Volcano – The Blast Coaster breaks down while we’re in the queue.
 Staff are okay with us staying in the waiting area and that seems to be our best option anyway.
 At this point, we’re nearly at the ride station and there are already hundreds of people behind us.
 It would take a while to fix the issue, but after 45 minutes we’re finally in the front seats of the train (that’s the only right seat to experience an inverted coaster for the first time, right?).
-‘Volcano – The Blast Coaster’ then blows us away with a breathtaking start: the launch is very powerful and it’s surprisingly divided into two separate parts.
+‘Volcano – The Blast Coaster’ has a breathtaking start: the launch is very powerful and it’s surprisingly divided into two separate parts.
 The acceleration is actually so good that all of the following feels quite tame.
 After the launch and the first inversion, the ride even becomes a little monotonous.
 Besides, it’s quite sad that trains enter the final break run at a very high speed.
 It feels as if there’s plenty of energy for another surprising inversion or a powerful helix left, but the ride just comes to a stop.
 ‘Volcano – The Blast Coaster’ starts as a promising coaster, but it’s kind of an anticlimax to me.

 Kings Dominion is a typical American amusement park.
 That means that it’s definitely more about thrillrides than decoration in this park.
 However, they did their best to create a few themed lands and we are currently standing at Safari Village.
 ‘Volcano’ and the opposite top spin ‘The Crypt’ fit perfectly within that exotic area, but I just don’t understand what a Nascar race, a UFO and a bobsled are doing here.
 Especially the bobsled coaster Avalanche seems kind of lost within this African area.
 That doesn’t mean that it’s a bad coaster; this classic Mack bobsled coaster (the only one currently operating outside of Europe) runs smoother than most of its siblings.
 The lay-out reminds me of ‘Schweizer Bobbahn’ at Europa-Park, but they didn’t copy the exuberant Swiss village theming of that German counterpart.